pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 Step 2 is pretty simple too, it just consists of computing intersections between rays and the box.

-Step 3 is not very difficult neither but it requires to be very careful.
+Step 3 is not very difficult neither, but it requires to be very careful.
 I do it in two steps.
 Firstly, I add the corners of the box to cells that need them in their vertices.
 Secondly, I make sure that all the vertices of a cell are linked by half-edges.

 I encourage you to read the code or ask questions if you want more details on this part.